• Skip to primary navigation

 2. Add Fruit: Whether it’s fresh or frozen berries, chopped peaches or tropical fruit, or your favorite dried fruit, this ingredient adds more sweetness, flavor, and nutrition.
 We do recommend adding banana slices fresh rather than ahead of time, but they can work if you don’t mind mushy bananas.

-3. Add Toppings: Pour in the remaining add-ins, such at nut butters, flaxseed, chia seeds, nuts, cinnamon, etc.
+3. Add Toppings: This is where you can add more protein, texture, and flavor.
+Pour in the remaining add-ins, such as nut butters, Greek yogurt, flaxseed, chia seeds, nuts, cinnamon, etc.

 4. Shake and Refrigerate: Seal and shake.
 Set in the refrigerator for up to 3-5 days.